bbauska/W3Cx-5of5/README.md

 <https://codepen.io/w3devcampus/pen/QpRybG>

-<h5>Now, let\'s iterate on an array of person, and use two parameters in the callback
+<h5>Now, let&apos;s iterate on an array of person, and use two parameters in the callback
 function in order to get the index of the current element:</h5>

 ![](./images/image384.png){width="5.0in"